 Dave has bought me on board to start the process of communicating with each individual member of staff who maybe reluctant.
 I want to understand how they are personally processing this period, which will enable me the best way to support each person, a blanket approach of “ah get on with it will you” cannot be used.

-The time has come to slowly but cautiously get the economy moving again but not at the cost of mentally straining the workforce upon return.
+We are cautiously getting the economy moving again, but it must not be at the cost of mentally straining the workforce.
 The right communication and language is key before and during the transition back.